EricLWang/self/Codex.md

 #### 2C E&R: Explanatory
 Science, politics, and the universe.

+* Multiple dimensions and universes exist.
 * Overpopulation is mankind's most pressing and challenging problem.
+* Time is only a useful concept to prevent from being late to appointments.

 ### Type 3: Individuals and Systems
 Beliefs that inform how I strive to live my life and how we should collectively strive as a society.
 3A is me, 3B is we.